Before You Adopt

 Can you afford to have this pet?

 If you are adopting a pet, it may require two additional vaccines at monthly intervals that will cost up to $100.
-Following initial vaccinations, your pet will need annual vaccinations.
+Following initial vaccinations, your pet will need annual vaccinations and examinations.
 You will also have costs associated with feeding your pet.
 On average, a cat will cost about $200 a year to feed whereas the average 50 lb. dog will eat about $600 worth of food every year.
 Don’t forget to factor in other potential costs such as toys, food dishes, scratching posts, cat litter, leashes, collars, grooming fees, kennel fees, and town licenses.
-You should also have some money set aside for the unanticipated veterinary needs.
+You should also have money set aside in an emergency fund (or pay monthly for pet insurance) for the unanticipated veterinary needs.
 Even a basic ear infection or bite wound/scratch will cost $90 or more.
-More serious conditions that require hospitalization, surgery or intensive treatment quickly run into the hundreds or dollars.
+More serious conditions that require hospitalization, surgery or intensive treatment quickly run into the hundreds or thousands of dollars.
 You should not adopt a pet if you will be unable or unwilling to meet these unforeseen costs.
-If finances are tight, you may want to consider buying health or accident insurance for your new pet.
+If finances are tight and your pet is facing a medical emergency, click here for resources that may be available to you.

 Is this the right type of pet for you?

 Make sure you have a living arrangement and lifestyle that is appropriate for the pet you are adopting.
-Obviously adopting a large dog when you live in small condo with no yard may not be fair to the dog.
+Adopting a large, high energy dog when you live in small condo with no yard may not be fair to the dog.
 If you are away at work for long periods of time during the day, a cat might be a better option than a dog.
-If you travel a lot, you should make sure you have pet sitters, boarding facilities or friends that will take care of your pet.
+If you travel a lot, you should make sure you have pet sitters, boarding facilities (which can be expensive) or friends that will take care of your pet.

 Are you in rental accommodation or staff housing?